kj455/figma-borderless-export/README.md

 1. Install the plugin
 2. Select the frames you want to export
-3. plugin -> Borderless Export -> Export as JPG/PNG (options below)
+3. plugin → Borderless Export

-- Export as JPG 1.5x
-- Export as JPG 1x, 1.5x, 2x
-- Export as PNG 1.5x
+   - Export with UI
    - Export as PNG 1x, 1.5x, 2x
+   - Export as JPG 1x, 1.5x, 2x (beta)

 ## 📝 Note